cython/cython/docs/tutorial.rst

 with C data types.

 Cython is Python: Almost any piece of Python code is also valid Cython code.
-(There are a few :ref:`cython-limitations-label`, but this approximation will serve for now.)
+(There are a few :ref:`cython-limitations`, but this approximation will serve for now.)
 The Cython compiler will convert it into C code which makes equivalent calls to the Python/C API.